jtntjtra04/jtntjtra04/README.md

 # Hii, my name is Justin Tjitra (翁榮健)!
 ---
-I’m a passionate game programmer specializing in developing 2D games using Unity and I'm currently a student at Binus University.
+I’m a passionate game programmer specializing in developing 2D games using Unity.
+I'm an undergraduate student at Binus University and currently studying at National Taipei University of Technology to discover more knowledges.
 I have a strong foundation in basic game mechanics, scripting, and design.
 I enjoy working with others in terms of collaborative and teamwork to contribute in any projects. </br>

 I've actively participated in multiple game development competitions.
 From there I gained valuable experiences, making an engaging gameplay either for entertainment purpose or public benefit purpose.